zPrototype/Base64-Encrypt-Decrypt/README.md

 # Base64-Encrypt-Decrypt
-Base64 enrypt and decrypt script for educational purpose only!
+Base64 encrypt and decrypt script for educational purpose only!